TAU-MLwell/Rubust-Model-Compression/README.md

 # Running experiments
 ## Compressing to Interpretable Models
-To run the experiments presented in the paper, you need to use the 'run.py' file and provide the required parameters:<br/>
+To run the experiments for compressing to interpretable models presented in the paper, use the 'run.py' file and provide the required parameters:<br/>
 -model rf/nn      describing which model you wish to compress<br/>
 -experiment_name  generalization/robustness describing which experiment to run<br/>
 -dataset_name heart/dermatology/arrhythmia/breast_cancer/iris describing which dataset to use<br/>